Shanghai Animation Film Studio: Late 20th century (1976-1999)

 In 1979, Nezha Conquers the Dragon King was made to celebrate the 30th anniversary of the founding of the People's Republic of China.
 It was the first full-length animation film in China.

-The first puppet series, The Story of Afanti, was published in 1980 and vividly depicts a legendary figure of the Xinjiang Uygur ethnic group, Afanti.
-And then spread overseas.
+The first puppet series, The Story of Afanti, was published in 1980 and vividly depicts Afanti, a legendary figure of the Xinjiang Uygur ethnic group.

 In 1981, Three Monks, based on a Chinese folk proverb, was published by The Shanghai Fine Arts Film Studio and won the first Golden Rooster Award for Chinese film in 1980.

 In 1984, Shanghai Animation Film Studio adjusted the leadership, with Yan Dingxian as director and Te Wei as a consultant.
 The focus of this period was on a series of fine art films.
-For example, the first paper-cut series Calabash Brothers, the 13-episode animated series The Dirty King's Adventures, the animated series Shuke and Beta, and The Rubik's Cube Tower were also important works of this period.
+For example, the first paper-cut series Calabash Brothers (which became a pop culture phenomenon) the 13-episode animated series The Dirty King's Adventures, the animated series Shuke and Beta, and The Rubik's Cube Tower were also important works of this period.
 Subsequently, Zhou Keqin and Chang Guangxi successively held the post of factory director.

+Another well known series, Black Cat Detective was started in the same year, being an adaptation of the manhua with the same name by Zhu Zhixiang.

 Since 1985, Chinese animation films have experienced a difficult period, when anime from Japan and the United States quickly took over the domestic market.

 In 1992, one of the first Western companies to come in contact with the studio was Prrfect Animation in San Francisco, United States.
 They attempted to bring efficiency, dependability, and quality control to the studio.
 In 2001, the studio became part of the Shanghai Film Group Corporation.

 In 1994, Jin Guoping became the factory director.
 Lotus Lantern (1999) was another theatrical animated film after the Golden Monkey King (1984), and it was the first commercial animated film in China.
 It was made by Chang Guangxi as director, Wu Yigong as artistic director, and Jin Fuzai as music director.
 Jiang Wen, Jing Ning, Chen Paisi, Xu Fan, and others participated in the dubbing.
 The three theme songs and interludes were "365 Days to Think of you", "Heaven and Earth in my Heart", and "Love in one Word".
 The singers were Coco Lee, Liu Huan, and Zhang Xinzhe.